pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 - node-red-contrib-axis-com
 - node-red-dashboard
 - node-red-node-ui-table
-- node-red-contrib-bcrypt (to simplify NoeRed password hashing.
+- node-red-contrib-bcrypt (to simplify NodeRED password hash generation.
 Import the example "Securitng NodeRED" to add/set credentials)

 ### [Download Node-RED Installer](https://acap.juhlin.me/package/Nodered)
 Use this version if you develop custom logic or integration that doesn not have any user dashboard.